 Now that you have your questions about Form 1040EZ answered, here’s what else you need to do to get ready for tax season.

-- If you’re bound and determined to file your taxes by yourself, make sure you’re using the best programs available.
+- If you’re determined to file your taxes by yourself, make sure you’re using the best programs available.
 These are the best online tax software programs for 2018, and these are the best free tax programs.